MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xab--session-has-valid-pool-on-exit.md

 ---
 title: Bug Check 0xAB SESSION_HAS_VALID_POOL_ON_EXIT
-description: The SESSION_HAS_VALID_POOL_ON_EXIT bug check has a value of 0x000000AB.
+description: The SESSION_HAS_VALID_POOL_ON_EXIT live dump has a value of 0x000000AB.
 This bug check indicates that a session unload occurred while a session driver still held memory.
 keywords: ["Bug Check 0xAB SESSION_HAS_VALID_POOL_ON_EXIT", "SESSION_HAS_VALID_POOL_ON_EXIT"]
 ms.date: 05/23/2017
 topic_type: